luxonis/depthai-hardware/docs/source/pages/articles/device_availability_and_eol.rst

 ******************************

 In August of 2021, Intel decided to "wind down" its RealSense products, which means the development of product will eventually be stopped.
-We want to reassure you that this has **no effect on our Movidius Myriad X (VPU) chip supply**, since that is a different group from RealSense.
+Since Myriad X are integrated into our :ref:`RVC2`, we want to reassure you that this has **no effect on our Movidius Myriad X SoC supply**, since that is a different group from RealSense.
 Furthermore, the Movidius team has gotten integrated into some huge areas silently, which has resulted in it having guaranteed production for quite a while.
 This way, we can **guarantee the production of our devices into 2028** and likely well past that.
 More information about this topic `here <https://discuss.luxonis.com/d/293-intel-winding-down-realsense/6>`__.

 Conclusion